JoachimHarris/reactjs-setup/README.md

 # SmartMirror for hairdressers

-A smart mirror for hairdressers
+A smart mirror for hairdressers - Experiment New Look, Makeup and Hair Virtually

 ## Live demo here